AKhaldi21/Network-Protocol-Checker/README.md

 Markdown
-# Network Infrastructure Automation & Compliance Toolkit
+# NetBox & MikroTik Infrastructure Automation Toolkit

 A Python-based automation pipeline designed to manage, secure, and standardize MikroTik RouterOS devices.
 This script integrates with NetBox as a Source of Truth (SoT) to dynamically discover active network infrastructure, perform state preservation (backups), and actively remediate security vulnerabilities.